Space Exploration

 3 - Remote Sensing

-These satellites are orbit in lower altitudes to take photographs of the physical terrain and then send them back to Earth to be studied. (ex. google maps)
+These satellites orbit earth at lower altitudes to take photographs of the physical terrain and then send them back to earth to be studied. (ex. google maps)

 4 - Satellites as Personal Tracking Devices